 To resolve the error, use a free tool like DNS Checker to see if your DNS has propagated worldwide.

-4. Overloaded server
+Overloaded web server

 Possible fixes:

 - Check server usage.
 Hosting companies allocate a certain amount of storage or bandwidth for each hosting plan.
 If your website has reached the plan limit, it will show an error message.
+Hosting providers like Bluehost have dashboards or areas where users can check how many resources they have left.
+To check resource availability, log into your Bluehost account.

 - Increase the maximum execution time limit of your PHP scripts.
 Server timeouts can also occur when PHP scripts take longer to complete than the set duration.
 You can accommodate the longer execution time by increasing the time limit.
+Installing the Google Pagespeed Insights plugin is one of the easiest ways.
+Other methods include manually editing your PHP configuration on the control panel or the .htaccess file.

-5. Incorrect proxy server settings
+Incorrect proxy settings

 Possible fixes: